vmstaven/tts/README.md

    1. Queue size.
    2. Loop frequency for individual services.
    3. Init timeout, for greater flexibility in initialization.
-4. Greater protection of functions not meant to be used such as
+4. Greater protection of functions not meant to be used such as:
    1. ```bool init().```
    2. ``` inline bool callService(ros::ServiceClient &client, const std::string &data, int priority) ```